We exist to better the the community around us.

 We are guided by these principles; it is our main goal to accomplish the following:

-- Participation in the Old Oak Cliff Conservation League, an umbrella group of North Oak Cliff neighborhoods that is dedicated to preserving this historic part of Dallas.
+Participation in Heritage Oak Cliff (formerly Old Oak Cliff Conservation League), an umbrella group of Oak Cliff neighborhoods that is dedicated to preserving this historic part of Dallas.

-- Publication of a neighborhood newsletter and maintaining a neighborhood website.
+Publication of a neighborhood newsletter and/or maintaining a neighborhood website.